JeroenDeDauw/entropywins.wtf/templates/craftsmanship.md

 In building enterprise applications it is paramount to follow professional development techniques and methodologies.
 Creating something that is badly designed and barely functions might work at first, though is not sustainable in big projects.
-The knowledge of how to design software well and avoid common pitfalls, is while well understood, not spread far enough into the software development industry.
+The knowledge of how to design software well and avoid common pitfalls, is while well understood, not widespread enough into the software development industry.

 **Recommended reading**